ncue-e107/Optimization-of-Heterogeneous-Resource-Allocation-and-Task-Scheduling-Strategies-for-Deep-Learning-/README.md

 | `INTERVAL_REPORT`       | Interval for reporting progress (in seconds)   | 300           |
 | `INTERVAL_CHECK`        | Checkpoint interval (in iterations)            | 50            |

-To customize these parameters, modify their values in the script or create a configuration file.

 ---

-## Code Structure

-### Key Components
+## Key Components
-1. **Data Loaders**:
-   - `get_data_loader`: Dynamically creates data loaders for CIFAR-10 and CIFAR-100 datasets.

-2. **Training Utilities**:
-   - `train`: Executes one iteration of training.
-   - `test`: Evaluates the model on test data to calculate accuracy.

-3. **Population-Based Training**:
-   - `Tuner`: Manages hyperparameter configurations, resource scheduling, and checkpointing.
-   - `mutation`: Handles hyperparameter exploration and exploitation.
+1. **Task Scheduler and Resource Allocator**:
+   - Dynamically assigns tasks to nodes based on available resources and workload efficiency.

+2. **Population-Based Training (PBT)**:
+   - Evolves hyperparameters such as learning rate and momentum to optimize model performance.

+3. **Checkpoints and Recovery**:
+   - Saves model and optimizer states periodically to allow recovery and efficient mutation.

-4. **Distributed Training**:
+4. **Real-time Reporter**:
-   - `Trial`: Executes the training process for a given hyperparameter configuration.
-   - `Reporter`: Provides real-time status updates on trials and resources.
+   - Provides updates on training status, resource utilization, and hyperparameter states.

-### Output
-- **Real-time Logs**: Detailed progress and status updates in the terminal.
-- **Results Directory**: Contains per-trial accuracy logs and checkpoints.

 ---

 ## Example Workflow

-1. Start the Ray cluster, ensuring all nodes are correctly configured and connected.
+1. Start the Ray cluster with connected nodes configured for heterogeneous resources.
-2. Configure resource allocation and desired hyperparameter ranges in the script.
+2. Customize resource allocation and hyperparameter mutation ranges in the script.
-3. Run the script to initiate PBT.
+3. Execute the script to initiate the hyperparameter tuning system.
-4. Monitor progress in the terminal.
+4. Monitor real-time logs in the terminal.
-5. Analyze the results logged in `Running_Results.txt` and the `results/` directory.
+5. Analyze the training results and model performance from the output directory.

 ---

 ## Future Improvements

 - **Support for Additional Models**:
-  - Extend support to other architectures like EfficientNet or Vision Transformers.
+  - Extend to support transformers and other architectures for broader application.

-- **Dynamic Resource Scaling**:
-  - Implement adaptive resource scaling based on training load and node availability.

-- **Advanced Visualization**:
-  - Enhance reporting with graphical dashboards using tools like TensorBoard or Matplotlib.

-- **Integration with Ray Tune**:
+- **Integration with Advanced Schedulers**:
-  - Leverage Ray Tune's built-in PBT capabilities for streamlined experimentation.
+  - Incorporate more sophisticated scheduling algorithms for task prioritization.

+- **Enhanced Visualization**:
+  - Add graphical dashboards for progress monitoring and resource usage analytics.

+- **Cloud Integration**:
+  - Adapt the system for seamless deployment on cloud platforms like AWS, GCP, or Azure.

 ---